-For months, our client’s landlord declined to make repairs on her apartment, advising that he was waiting for further damage so that the insurance company would pay for a more comprehensive restoration of the property.
-One day, the client found a big hole in the collapsing ceiling; she called the village inspector who condemned the apartment and requested the landlord fix the damage.
-Our client and her family were forced to move into a hotel due to the inhabitability of the property, and she sought out the Clinic for help.
+For months, our client’s landlord declined to make repairs to her apartment, advising that he was waiting for further damage so that the insurance company would pay for a more comprehensive restoration of the property.
+One day, the client found a big hole in the collapsing ceiling; she called the village inspector, who condemned the apartment and requested the landlord fix the damage.
+Our client and her family were forced to move into a hotel due to the inhabitability of the property, and she sought out NSLAC for help.
 For months she waited to receive her security deposit back and reimbursement for expenses incurred while living in the hotel, but the landlord declined.
 After a few months, clinic staff and volunteer attorneys Ron Futterman and Tracy Baade helped our client to obtain the full amount of the security deposit and reimbursement of expenses related to their tenancy.

 Our client, facing abuse from her husband, came to us scared for her children and ready to seek an Order of Protection--which we were able to help her obtain by accompanying her to the courthouse.
 Her husband unexpectedly showed up at the children’s school after he was served and took them to his house, denying our client access to her minor children.
 However, we were able to secure a parenting schedule and later a full evidentiary hearing on the Order of Protection through the court.
 This resulted in the court awarding our client a full plenary Order of Protection that will last two years.
 We currently represent her in divorce proceedings and have been able to provide her with rental assistance through our outreach efforts.